Mike Porcel: Biography

-Mike a great admirer of Jose Marti's poetry will also set music to some of his very well known poems such as "Mi caballero", "Mucho señora daría", "Ismaelillo", "A bordo" and "Abril".
+Mike, an admirer of Jose Marti's poetry, will also set music to some of his poems such as "Mi caballero", "Mucho señora daría", "Ismaelillo", "A bordo" and "Abril".
 He has also set to music poems of other international poets such as Rabindranath Tagore, Walt Whitman, Joseph Brodsky and Alberto Baeza Flores among others.

 Other singers began to include in their repertoire some of Mike Porcel's songs, like the famous Argentinian singer and actress Nacha Guevara that recorded "Ay del amor", "Diario", "Don Carlos" and "En busca de una nueva flor" in her LP title "Para cuando me vaya" (1978).
 That same year Argelia Fragoso recorded "En busca de una nueva flor" and this song would win that year's first prize amongst other 262 presented in the World Festival of Youth and Students that took place in Havana, Cuba.
 In 1976 Mike co-founded the progressive rock band "Síntesis" until this day something never done before in Cuba and as the musical director of the group it is very evident Porcel's influence in the first LP of the band titled "En busca de una nueva flor" where Mike collaborates with three of his songs, the self-titled "En busca de una nueva flor", "Nueve ejemplares no tan raros" and "Variaciones sobre el zapateo".
 Porcel wanted to incorporate elements of theater to the band's shows and this created conflicts with other members so in 1979 he left the group saying "Some of the members of the band felt as if we were giving the music a secondary role, but I thought of it as adding another element to it".

 In 1980 due to political discrepancies with the totalitarian communist government of Cuba Mike was banned and erased from the music scene.
 He was denied the right to work on any cultural activities as well as banned from the radio and TV shows, and at the same time denied the permit to leave Cuba.
 The Nueva Trova movement then sent him a written letter of repudiation followed by violent acts against him and his family.
 He was also persecuted, humiliated and harassed by the government officials for about nine years.
 Ironically though year's later Nueva Trova artists such as Pablo Milanés and Santiago Feliu would perform and or record Mike's songs.

-In spite of all this he continued composing and writing songs and playing the organ at local churches in total solitude.
 He was separated from his family, wife and son whom he would not see again for many years until 1994.